Sathyam-Kakodkar/Customer-Satisfaction/README.md

 ## Modeling and Evaluation

-Since this is classification model we have used RandomForestClassifier to construct a model.
+Since this is a classification model we have used RandomForestClassifier to construct a model.

 <pre>
 Instantiate model
 rf = RandomForestClassifier(random_state=0)
 </pre>

-For evaluating the model precision_score , recall_score and accuracy_score are used as evaluation metrics.
+Precision_score, recall_score and accuracy_score are used as evaluation metrics for evaluating the model.

 ## Conclusion